Faye Dunaway: 1982–1999: Film, television, and theatre work

-In 1988, she appeared in the period drama The Gamble but felt that the best part of this experience turned out to be meeting her co-star Matthew Modine.
+In 1988, she appeared in the period drama The Gamble, but felt that the best part of this experience turned out to be meeting her co-star Matthew Modine.
 The following year, she produced and starred in an adaptation for television of Olive Ann Burns' historical novel Cold Sassy Tree.
 Dunaway co-starred with Richard Widmark and Neil Patrick Harris as an enchanting dressmaker who lightens up the lives of a young boy and his grandfather, whom she marries, to the town's disapproval.
 The film aired on TNT to great success and became one of Dunaway's favorite experiences.
 "What gave Cold Sassy its heart were the people who were involved.
 It was an incredible collaboration, and I treasure the experience as much as the result, of which I am extremely proud."
 That same year, she agreed to take part in Wait Until Spring, Bandini with Joe Mantegna as a favor to Tom Luddy, who had produced Barfly.
-Also in 1989, she appeared in the Italian drama Crystal or Ash, Fire or Wind, as Long as It's Love as she wanted to work with director Lina Wertmüller.
+Also in 1989, she appeared in the Italian drama Crystal or Ash, Fire or Wind, as Long as It's Love, as she wanted to work with director Lina Wertmüller.
 In 1990, she was reunited with Robert Duvall, with whom she had co-starred in Network, in Volker Schlöndorff's adaptation of the Margaret Atwood novel, The Handmaid's Tale.
-The film did not do well at the box office but Dunaway's performance earned her good reviews.
-Roger Ebert wrote that, "Duvall and Dunaway provide the best moments in the movie, he by showing the unconscious egotism of the male libido, she by showing that in all times and all weathers, some kinds of women will gauge their happiness by the degree to which their family's exterior appearance matches the accepted values of society."
+The film did not do well at the box office, but Dunaway's performance earned her good reviews.
+Roger Ebert wrote, "Duvall and Dunaway provide the best moments in the movie, he by showing the unconscious egotism of the male libido, she by showing that in all times and all weathers, some kinds of women will gauge their happiness by the degree to which their family's exterior appearance matches the accepted values of society."